Alien 3: Plot

-Shortly after the Colonial Marine spaceship Sulaco escapes the planet LV-426, (Note: As depicted in Aliens (1986)) an alien egg hatches on board, releasing a facehugger that attacks the crew in cryonic stasis.
-A fire starts and the ship's computer ejects an escape pod with Ellen Ripley, "Newt" Jorden, Cpl.
-Hicks, and the damaged android Bishop still in their stasis chambers.
+Shortly after escaping the planet LV-426, (Note: As depicted in Aliens (1986)) the Colonial Marine spaceship Sulaco is travelling back to Earth with Ellen Ripley, Rebecca "Newt" Jorden, Cpl.
+Hicks, and the damaged android Bishop in cryonic stasis.
+An alien egg hatches on board, releasing a facehugger that attacks the crew.
+A fire starts and the ship's computer ejects an escape pod with the crew still in their stasis chambers.
 The pod crash-lands on Fiorina "Fury" 161, a foundry and maximum-security correctional facility inhabited by male inmates with a genetic predisposition for antisocial behavior.
 The inmates recover the crashed pod and its passengers.
 The facehugger approaches inmate Thomas Murphy's dog, Spike.

 Ripley is awakened by Clemens, the prison's chief medical officer, who informs her that she is the sole survivor.
 The prison warden, Harold Andrews, says that her presence may have disruptive effects.
 Ripley insists that Clemens perform an autopsy on Newt and that her and Hicks's bodies be subsequently burned, fearing that Newt may be carrying an Alien embryo.
 Despite protests from the warden and his assistant Aaron, the autopsy is conducted and no embryo is found.
 The funeral proceeds with spiritual leader Dillon eulogizing the deceased as their bodies are dropped into the furnace.
 Elsewhere in the prison, a quadrupedal alien bursts from Spike.

 Ripley finds the damaged Bishop in the prison's garbage dump before being cornered by four inmates and almost gang-raped.
 After being saved by Dillon, Ripley returns to the infirmary and re-activates Bishop, who, before asking to be permanently shut down, confirms that a Facehugger came with them to Fiorina, under knowledge of the Weyland-Yutani Corporation.
 Growing to full size, the alien kills Murphy, Boggs, and Rains.
 The shock returns outcast prisoner Golic to his previously psychopathic state.
 Ripley informs Andrews of her previous Xenomorph encounters (Note: The Alien species is defined as "Xenomorph" within the previous film Aliens, and is later referred to as "Xenomorph" by Ripley when she is sending an email to Weyland-Yutani.) and suggests everyone work together to hunt down and kill it.
 However, the facility is without weapons; their only hope is the rescue ship being sent for Ripley by Weyland-Yutani.